 For a great view of the beach in a partially enclosed deck head over to the Siren Canteen at the base of the main lifeguard tower.
 The path up to the café is steeper than 1:12 (the ratio of a ramp that meets accessibility codes) but it is easily manageable in a motorized wheelchair; there is very limited accessible seating at the tables.

-Across the entrance road from the central parking lot, a short path and bridge over a creek (cracked asphalt can make this difficult to negotiate) lead to a nearby snack bar and restaurant, and, one block east, to the town's shops, restaurants, galleries, and small grocery store.
+Across the entrance road from the central parking lot, a short path and bridge over a creek leads to a snack bar and restaurant, and, one block east, to the town's shops, restaurants, galleries, and small grocery store.
 There are no sidewalks and many of the businesses have steps.

 The facilities listed below meet all of our access criteria unless otherwise noted.